Speech Pathologist Salary and Career Outlook

 Speech Pathologist State Snapshots

 A large variety of factors might play a part in your decision on where to become a practicing speech pathologist.
-Your preferred location might be based on personal decisions like where you grew up, where you went to school, or where your family currently resides.
+Your preferred location may be based on personal factors, such as where you grew up, where you went to school, or where your family currently resides.
 It also might be financially motivated, based on where you have the best earning potential and a well-balanced cost of living.

-With all of this in mind, Teach has put together a few “state snapshots” that feature some of the top states to become a speech pathologist based on earning potential and career outlook for the future.
-Included in the snapshots are average salaries, the percent of growth the career field will see in that state over the next 10 years, and the employment levels in the state.
+With all of this in mind, Teach has put together a few “state snapshots” featuring the top states to become a speech pathologist, based on earning potential and future career outlook.
+Included in the snapshots are average salaries, the projected growth rate for the career field in that state over the next 10 years, and the state’s employment levels.

 Important Note: Enrolling in one of the featured programs below does not guarantee that you will earn the associated state’s average annual salary.